A New Probe of Gaussianity and Isotropy applied to the CMB Maps: Introduction

-A general observation about all of the AC discrepancy maps in Figures~\ref{fig:acdmap_comm15}--\ref{fig:acdmap_smica18} is that the larger values (that is, the larger departures from the background blue) appear to be instances of white noise, with no continuity between one pixel and the next.
-(We shall see later, in Section~\ref{sec:non-inpainted}, that the corresponding AC discrepancies of the non-inpainted maps have a completely different character --- they are larger, more wild, but essentially continuous.)
-That being the case, it follows that (contrary to our expectation) there is no special significance attached to the point at which the AC discrepancy happens to reach its maximum value --- the large value may be just a consequence of a random fluctuation.
-On the other hand, the visibly interesting regions in the AC discrepancy maps in Figures~\ref{fig:acdmap_comm15}--\ref{fig:acdmap_smica18} do appear to be systemic, especially as (in all but \texttt{Commander} 2015) the biggest anomalies are in the inpainted mask regions, where one would expect maximum distortion.
+A general observation about all of the AC discrepancy maps in Figures~\ref{fig:acdmap_comm15}--\ref{fig:acdmap_smica18} is that the larger values (that is, the larger departures from the background blue) appear to be randomly scattered, with no continuity between one pixel and the next.
+(We shall see later, in Section~\ref{sec:non-inpainted}, that the corresponding AC discrepancies of the non-inpainted maps have a completely different character --- they are larger, wilder, but essentially continuous.)
+That being the case, it follows that (contrary to our expectation) there is no special significance attached to the precise point at which the AC discrepancy happens to reach its maximum value --- the large value may be just a consequence of random fluctuation.
+On the other hand, the visibly interesting regions in the AC discrepancy maps in Figures~\ref{fig:acdmap_comm15}--\ref{fig:acdmap_smica18} do appear to be basically local, especially as the biggest anomalies are in the inpainted mask regions, where one would expect maximum distortion.

+In this paper we assume that all the Fourier coefficients $a_{\ell,m}$ for $m = -\ell,..., \ell$, $\ell \leq L$ are available or can be readily calculated, as is the case for the \textit{Planck} full-sky maps.
+Physically, the map information is only reliable outside masked regions (see Section~\ref{sec:non-inpainted}), but in this case only ``pseudo'' $C_\ell$ (see \cite{PhysRevD.64.083003} for example) are available.
+A generalisation of the probe to be applicable to partial or masked sky maps will require further work.

-We are aware of other work on directional statistics applied to CMB maps, collected from WMAP seven year Internal Linear Combination (ILC7) data by \cite{Naselsky_2012}, and from {\it Planck} 2015 data by \cite{PhysRevD.89.023010,CHENG2016445}, but their purposes and methods are quite different from the current study.
+We are aware of other work on directional statistics applied to CMB maps, collected from the WMAP seven-year Internal Linear Combination (ILC7) data by \cite{Naselsky_2012}, and from {\it Planck} 2015 data by \cite{PhysRevD.89.023010, CHENG2016445}, but their purposes and methods are quite different from the current study.